2decomp-fft/2decomp-fft/Contribute.md

 At this stage, you probably did your best to simplify the problem at hand.
 Open a issue and select the bug report template.
-Provide a meaningful title and do your best to complete all the sections of the template and provide the version of the library, the version of the compiler, the version of the MPI / FFT library, ...
+Provide a meaningful title, do your best to complete all the sections of the template and provide the version of the compiler, the version of the MPI / FFT library, ...
 If you think you have a fix for the bug, please expose it inside the issue.
 It is recommended to wait for feedback before opening a pull-request.